-In January 2006 Mr Andy Wightman wrote to the City of Edinburgh Council (the Council) and requested a copy of Senior Counsel's opinion on a specified matter.
+In March 2006 Mr Andy Wightman wrote to the City of Edinburgh Council (the Council) and requested a copy of Counsel's opinion and supplementary advice on a specified matter.
 The Council refused to supply the information requested citing section 36(1) confidentiality of communications.
 Mr Wightman was dissatisfied with this response and sought a review.
 The Council upheld its original decision on review.
 Mr Wightman applied to the Commissioner for a decision.

-Following an investigation, the Commissioner found that the Council had correctly relied on section 36(1) and that the public interest in disclosing the information was outweighed by the public interest in withholding it.
+Following an investigation, the Commissioner found that the Council had correctly relied on section 36(1) and that the public interest in disclosing the information was outweighed by the public interest in maintaining the exemption.